neuralmagic/deepsparse/docs/llms/README.md

 Using Neural Magic, we can deploy these fine-tuned models performantly on CPUs!

-> **Note**: The research code for Downstream Pruning will be pushed publicall SparseML over the comping weeks to enable you to apply this flow to your dataset.
+> **Note**: The research code for Downstream Pruning will be pushed to SparseML over the coming weeks to enable you to apply this flow to your dataset.

 ## Roadmap